janus-idp/backstage-showcase/e2e-tests/CI.md

 # CI Steps and Processes for the Tests

-This document is written from _front_ to _back_; we will start by looking at when the different test jobs are triggered and where you can see them, and we will delve deeper, looking into the environments that host them and where to find them.
+This document provides a comprehensive overview of our continuous integration (CI) testing processes.
+We begin by explaining when and how different test jobs are triggered and where you can monitor them.
+Then, we delve deeper into the environments that host these tests and guide you on how to access them.

 ## GitHub Pull Requests